 |•||the current merged difference (a merged difference that is currently selected)|

 To reset the default colors, click the Default colors button.
-Note that these colors are also used in Word comparison windows.

 The Pretty-Print XML files when loading option automatically creates a more user-friendly display when XML files that are originally delivered in a continuous stream without line breaks are loaded into File Comparison windows.